 1. What agency policies and expectations exist to support people to exercise rights related to freedom from harm and cruel and unusual punishment?

-3. Three ways we could improve our policies and supports in this area:
+2. How are staff actively supporting people in this area?
+Three ways we could improve our policies and supports in this area: